Should Service Companies Outsource Sales Development?

 Your agency will have the most success selling your services if they know exactly who to target.
 A great agency, of course, will have the right sales tools, technologies, and methods in place to get to the right buyers for their clients.
 But first, it falls on you to provide the right information about your target audience.

 If you’re thinking about outsourcing sales development, it’s a good idea to revisit your ICPs and buyer personas to make sure they’re updated, complete, and aligned with your current offerings.
 Once they’re finalized, document them in shareable ways so your agency and their SDRs have easy access to them as a strategy and sales enablement resource.
+This external perspective can often lead to uncovering new customer segments or reevaluating the effectiveness of your current personas.

 Beyond helping your sales team, matching your solutions with specific and well-defined buyer audiences is much more effective for services companies than taking a wide-net approach.